 Style isn’t the first word which springs to mind at the mention of mineral make-up.
 It may sound harsh but sadly it’s true.
-The vast majority of loose mineral make-ups are packaged in little round plastic pots with screw top lids; effective and practical but not particularly visually appealing.
+The vast majority of loose mineral make-ups are packaged in little round plastic pots with screw top lids; effective and practical (until they break or become unscrewed in your bag) but not particularly visually appealing.
 Over the summer I was introduced to The English Mineral Make-up Company (EMM), the relatively new kid on the block and one who has brought a new look to loose mineral powder make-up*.

 Established by a mother and daughter team who were looking for something more from their make-up, The English Mineral Make-up Company is well and truly at the premium end of the spectrum.
 Just one glance at the elegant packaging and you know you are looking at a brand to whom luxury is paramount.
 It is about the experience as a whole and not just the product within.